KeePassXC review — offline password manager without cloud

 Mobile use

 KeePassXC itself has no mobile app.
-Compatible alternatives:
+The official FAQ points to these compatible alternatives:

 KeePassXC vs Bitwarden